celo-org/epochs/README.md

-# Epoch distributions on Celo
+# Epoch transactions on Celo

-> **WARNING**
-> This repo is work in progress and may not work as expected at the moment.
+This repo contains an explainer for Celo-specific epoch transactions and a demo for how to fetch them given an epoch.

 > **IMPORTANT**
 > This repo is for educational purposes only.
 The information provided here may be inaccurate.
 > Please don’t rely on it exclusively to implement low-level client libraries.

-This repo contains an explainer for Celo-specific epoch transactions and a demo for how to fetch them given an epoch.

 ### Epochs